cboetens/breadcrumb.js/README.md

 breadCrumb.init();

 ### Extra comment
 This class is far from ready, but it's a first start.
 I will update this class regularly.
-If you have any comment or feedback, please let me know!
+If you have any comments or feedback, please let me know!

 Thanks!